Hazardous Waste Program

 International Paper’s Joplin facility operated as a woodtreater long before the Resource Conservation and Recovery Act, or RCRA, came into existence to regulate the company’s activities.
 Because International Paper covered two of the surface impoundments before RCRA was implemented, those units were regulated under the Comprehensive Environmental Response, Compensation, and Liability Act, or CERCLA.
 The department placed the two inactive surface impoundments on the Registry of Confirmed Uncontrolled Hazardous Waste sites on June 14, 1984.

-Sludges produced from the treatment of wastewaters from creosote and/or PCP wood preserving processes are classified as K001 hazardous waste and are regulated under RCRA.
+Sludges produced from the treatment of wastewaters from creosote and/or PCP wood preserving processes are regulated under RCRA.
 International Paper submitted a closure plan for the nine remaining surface impoundments to the department in July 1983, which the department rejected in October 1983.
-In February 1984, International Paper submitted a compromise closure plan.
+International Paper submitted a compromise closure plan in February 1984.
 In June 1984, the department presented International Paper with specific modifications to the closure plan, which the department approved on Aug.
 28, 1984, in a Findings of Fact and Order to Clean Up Hazardous Substance.

 International Paper was granted permission for Brownfield Redevelopment of the landfarms following the treatment of approximately 30,000 cubic yards of contaminated soil.
-In 2001, the entire contents of Landfarms 1 and 4, including the leachate collection equipment and soil drainage layers, were relocated into Landfarms 5 and 7, which became a corrective action management unit, or CAMU.
+In 2001, the entire contents of Landfarms 1 and 4, including the leachate collection equipment and soil drainage layers, were relocated into Landfarms 5 and 7, which became a corrective action management unit.
 Landfarms 1 and 4 were sampled and backfilled with clean fill and certified closed with no post-closure care required.
-Landfarms 5 and 7 were covered with concrete caps and certified closed.
-However, because hazardous waste remained in place after closure, Landfarms 5 and 7 are required to go through a period of post-closure care.
-The soil in the CAMU is contaminated with wood treating chemicals such as creosote, arsenic, barium, cadmium, lead and polycyclic aromatic hydrocarbons including PCP.
+Landfarms 5 and 7 were covered with concrete caps and certified closed; however, because hazardous waste remained in place after closure, Landfarms 5 and 7 are required to go through a period of post-closure care.
+The soil in the corrective action management unit is contaminated with wood treating chemicals such as creosote, arsenic, barium, cadmium, lead and polycyclic aromatic hydrocarbons including PCP.

-International Paper continues to work with EPA and the department on corrective action for the remaining contaminated soil and groundwater.
+International Paper continues to work with the department and EPA on corrective action for the remaining contaminated soil and groundwater.
+Because Missouri did not adopt all the listed wastes associated with woodtreating, the facility’s former drip pad area and main treatment area are being closed under EPA authority.
 EPA enforces the federal regulatory requirements that Missouri has not yet adopted or been authorized by EPA to implement.
-Because Missouri did not adopt all the listed wastes associated with woodtreating, the facility’s former drip pad area and main treatment area are being closed under EPA authority.
 The concrete drip pad outside the pressure retort area and main treatment area are planned to be cleaned and capped by 2014.

 Potential off-site surface water and groundwater contamination is a concern, which is being addressed by ongoing remediation activities and permit requirements.
 It appears that some past off-site releases from the facility may have been covered during past (decades ago) off-site construction activities.
 Due to new construction in the area, contaminated soils are being “rediscovered.”
-EarthCon Consultants Inc. is conducting a RCRA Facility Investigation, on behalf of International Paper, to define the horizontal and vertical extent of any groundwater and soil contamination.
+On behalf of International Paper, EarthCon Consultants Inc. performed a RCRA Facility Investigation to define the horizontal and vertical extent of any groundwater and soil contamination.
 EarthCon submitted a RCRA Facility Investigation Report to the department and EPA on Oct.
 6, 2008, with a supplemental submission on Aug.
 2, 2011.
 The department and EPA are currently reviewing these documents.
 What, if any, corrective action, or cleanup, activities are necessary will be based on the investigation results.

-International Paper operated the surface impoundments under the interim status portions of the of the federal hazardous waste laws, 40 CFR Part 265.
+International Paper operated the surface impoundments under the interim status portions of the of the federal hazardous waste laws, 40 CFR Part 265 and 10 CSR 25-7.265.
 When Congress passed the hazardous waste federal law in 1980, all existing facilities that treated, stored or disposed of hazardous waste in a manner that would necessitate a hazardous waste permit were required to get such a permit.
 Because of the large number of existing facilities, Congress set up requirements which allowed these facilities to operate temporarily under “interim status” until they received their permit.
-Even though they closed the nine surface impoundments, International Paper is subject to the permitting requirements of the Missouri Hazardous Waste Management Law and federal Hazardous and Solid Waste Amendments for post-closure care because hazardous waste remained in place.
+International Paper decided not to continue the hazardous waste permitting process and to close the units.
+International Paper is subject to the permitting requirements of the Missouri Hazardous Waste Management Law and federal Hazardous and Solid Waste Amendments for post-closure care because hazardous waste remained in place.
 International Paper is also subject to corrective action because they completed closure of the interim status hazardous waste management units after the effective date of the federal Hazardous and Solid Waste Amendments.